Visit Wilmington and Its Island Beaches

 Head for downtown Wilmington to browse antique and apparel shops, as well as art galleries.
 Enjoy an afternoon sightseeing cruise along the Cape Fear River, where you'll learn about the history of the area, marine and animal life, and fun facts on movies filmed there.
-But if you'd rather cruise the waters in the evening, the riverboat operator offers sunset cruises Wednesday to Sunday, and a murder mystery show each Tuesday.
+But if you'd rather cruise the waters in the evening, the riverboat operator offers sunset cruises Wednesday to Sunday.

 The Cameron Art Museum is a 42,000-square-foot, state-of-the-art facility that features North Carolina and American art from the 18th century to today.
 The 9.6-acre campus also features a historic Civil War site, changing exhibitions, museum shop and cafe.